felitsch/Earthquake-Visualization-Dash/README.md

 # Shaking Up the World: Exploring Natural and Human-Induced Earthquakes - Dashboard

 This repository contains the source code and data for the Earthquake Dashboard web application.
-The dashboard can be viewed under the following link: shaking-up-the-world-exploring-natural.onrender.com
+The Dashboard can be viewed under this [link](https://shaking-up-the-world-exploring-natural.onrender.com/).

 ## Files and Folders